 Network Screenplay: The Characters

 Howard Beale is Network’s protagonist.
-He’s beat up, scarred from his years.
-At the beginning, he’s to the point of suicide.
+He’s beat up, scarred from his years, at the beginning, to the point of suicide.
 In his madness, he discovers his value as an individual.
-And only when he loses his value as an individual is his killed.
+And only when he loses his value is his killed.

 Young, beautiful and ambitious: Diana Christensen is a brilliant antagonist.
 You walk away with real empathy her, or, at the very least, as much as you can for a woman incapable of love and completely capable of murder.
 It’s that very thing that destroys her in the end.
 Perhaps if she had the ability to love Max, she could empathize with Howard instead of destroy him.

 In the next few sections, I’ve outlined the major beats for Network’s main characters.
-Paddy’s script and structure demonstrates superb execution of multiple character arcs all centered around the same theme.
-In the downloadable analysis, the beats will be mixed together, all falling in chronological order.
+Paddy’s script and structure demonstrates classic execution of multiple character arcs centered around the same theme.
+In the downloadable analysis, the beats will be mixed together, falling in chronological order.

 Network Screenplay: Howard Beale